remotestorage/armadietto/notes/modular-server.md

 Armadietto can't send invitations itself yet; an admin must send the invitation manually, using their own account.
 The Armadietto user interface allows you to send the invite via the system share functionality, or copy and paste from the user interface.
 You can send the invite by any means; it's not required that you use the contact info in the Contact URL.
 For example, you could send an invite to a person in the same room, using AirDrop or Nearby Share, or save the invite in a file drop.

+For each ecosystem of devices that share Passkeys (Apple Keychain, Windows Hello, Google Password Manager, YubiKey, etc.) and each browser not part of an ecosystem, a separate Passkey must be generated, and thus a separate invite must be sent.
+After the first invite, users can create the other invites themselves.

 If `allow_signup` is set in the configuration file, anyone can *request* an invite.
 Admins can list these requests and grant them.